mhammond/pywin32/README.md

 all bugs (or suspected bugs) in pywin32. [pull-requests](https://github.com/mhammond/pywin32/pulls) for all bugs or features are also welcome.

-However, please **do not open github issues for general support requests**, or for problems or questions using the modules in this package - they will be closed.
+However, please **do not open GitHub issues for general support requests**, or for problems or questions using the modules in this package - they will be closed.
 For such issues, please email the [python-win32 mailing list](http://mail.python.org/mailman/listinfo/python-win32) -